-You probably already have every piece of furniture positioned to maximize what little floorspace there is.
+You probably already have every piece of furniture positioned to maximize what little floor area there is available.
 So the very idea of adding anything that might steal more precious square inches of your already super-compressed area of visible floor fills you with dread!

-But the festive season is one that demands that you do your best to make your home feel, well... festive!
-And that means at the very least a nice tree that you can decorate and light up to provide the suitable ambiance.
-Problem is most trees that you would feel deserve a place in your home are way too big and would take up every last free inch of your available floor space and some.
+However, the "festive season" is one that demands that you do your best to make your home feel, well... festive!
+And that means at the very least having a really nice looking tree that you can decorate and light up to provide the suitable ambiance.

-There are some awesome slim trees on sale right now at Amazon at prices that are pretty amazing.
-To see some great examples of these, click this link: Slim Christmas Trees For Sale at Amazon
+There are loads of truly awesome slim trees on sale right now at Amazon at prices that are pretty amazing.
+To view many great examples of these, click this link: Slim Christmas Trees For Sale at Amazon

 Apartment Size Christmas Trees that Don't Take Up Much Space

-You should really be aiming at the kind of tree that has a small maximum diameter when the branches are fully extended so it will not hog all the available space in your room.
-There are several really narrow trees on sale right now that can be placed in the smallest of spaces and still look absolutely amazing.
+You should really be aiming at the kind of tree that has a small maximum diameter when the branches are fully extended so it will not hog more than its fair share of the available space in your room.

-Figuring Out How Much Space You Have Available for the Tree
+Figuring Out How Much Free Space You Have Available for the Tree

 Start by drawing a rough diagram of your apartment's main room, or the room you are going to be putting the tree in.
 What you are really interested in is the overall floor space you have, what's available and what you need to keep free of obstructions.

 Include the measurements you took and then consider where you want to put the tree.
-You be able to see at a glance where it will fit, how much space you have available and how much diameter width you can allow for.
-Now for the solutions:
+You'll be able to see at a glance where it will fit, how much space you have available and how much diameter width you can allow for.
+Now for the physical, leafy-looking solutions.

-There are several kinds available that are lit or non-lit and they come in several different colors and alternate heights.
-Click the image to the right to see an example of a corner/half tree like this!
+There are several kinds that are lit or non-lit and they come in several different colors and alternate heights (see the image to the right of an example of a corner/half tree.